informarte/yuck/README.md

 * Yuck is a constraint solver powered by local search.
 * Yuck's approach to problem solving is comparable to Comet [HM05] and [OscaR](http://oscarlib.bitbucket.org)/CBLS [BMFP15].
-* Yuck has not been designed to compete with highly tuned LP, CP, or SAT solvers, but for cases where the use of such solvers is inappropriate or seems risky, namely when the input data might be inconsistent with the constraints (so the solver is expected to build around what is given), or when the requirements are hard to model and it seems easier to provide domain-specific constraints for local search than for tree search.
 * Yuck can be used as a library or as a [FlatZinc](http://www.minizinc.org/downloads/doc-1.6/flatzinc-spec.pdf) interpreter that integrates with the [MiniZinc IDE](http://www.minizinc.org/ide/index.html).
+* Yuck is provided under the terms of the [Mozilla Public License 2.0](https://www.mozilla.org/en-US/MPL/2.0).
+* Yuck's design goal is not to compete with highly tuned LP, CP, or SAT solvers, but to provide an alternative for cases where the use of such solvers is inappropriate or seems risky, namely when the input data might be inconsistent with the constraints (so the solver is expected to build around what is given), or when the requirements are hard to model and it seems easier to provide domain-specific constraints for local search than for tree search.
 * Yuck is written in Scala and exploits the Scala library's immutable collection classes for implementing global constraints.
-* Yuck is provided under the terms of the [Mozilla Public License 2.0](https://www.mozilla.org/en-US/MPL/2.0).

 ## Current state